livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 ### 11.3 Graph and key mismatch

-If graph state indicates revocation or mismatch, the Key Manager refuses use of the key when instructed by higher layers.
+If graph state indicates revocation or mismatch, the Key Manager refuses use of the key when instructed by higher layers such as [Graph Manager](07-graph-manager.md) and [State Manager](09-state-manager.md).
 It does not repair graph state.

 ### 11.4 Rotation and revocation support